chromium/chromium/docs/webapps/isolated_web_apps.md

    and validated using `IsolatedWebAppValidator::ValidateMetadata`.
 This includes a check that validates that URLs contained in the Signed Web Bundle use the `isolated-app:` scheme, and more.
-8. If the metadata is also valid, then the `SignedWebBundleReader` is added to the cache and the response for the given request is read from it.
+8. If the metadata is also valid, then the `IsolatedWebAppResponseReader` is added to the cache and the response for the given request is read from it.

 ## Isolated Web Apps vs. Signed Web Bundles